 21 June 1812 Embarked for Alicante on the Eastern Coast of Spain with the Expedition of Lieutenant General Frederick Maitland.
 On Wellington request, Maitland led a diversionary army of 6,550 men to the East Coast of Spain where General Louis Suchet held Barcelona, Tarragona and Valencia with 28,000 men.

 21 June 1812 – April 1814 Served in the Peninsular War.
-Present at Alicante, and took part in the action at Hierna on January 1813.
+Present at Alicante, and took part in the action at Lierna on January 1813.

-27 Feb 1813 Josiah Schembri was appointed Hospital Mate for General Service, by a commission dated 17 Dec 1812, vice Hospital Mate Gibb William Richardson, promoted Assistant Surgeon 81st Foot.
+17 Dec 1812 Josiah Schembri was appointed Hospital Mate for General Service by a commission dated 17 Dec 1812, vice Hospital Mate Gibb William Richardson, promoted Assistant Surgeon 81st Foot.

-Nov 1813 Became an Apothecary to the Forces, by a commission dated 14 Oct 1813, and continued to serve on the Eastern Coast of Spain till Apr 1814, when he embarked for Genoa.
+14 Oct 1813 Commissioned Apothecary to the Forces.
+Continued to serve on the Eastern Coast of Spain until April 1814, when he embarked for Genoa.